 7. Apples

 Apples are used in many recipes, such as apple pies and apple crumble cake— also be used in different juices and shakes.
 They are low-calorie fruits containing vitamin C and fiber as well.
-Eating apple can make you feel satisfied, as well.
+Eating apples can make you feel satisfied, as well.

 Fiber Content: in a medium-sized apple, there is 2.5g of fiber and 86% of water content.